This method gives insight in the stability of an organic raw material and if IT CAN SUCCESSFULLY BE APPLIED IN AN RHP SUBSTRATE

 Stable raw materials

 A stable raw material is safe for the root environment and the growth of the crop.
 Various aspects are considered per raw material.
-At compost and tree granulate for instance, it is considered if the microbiological activity is no longer too high.
+At compost and tree substrates for instance, it is considered if the microbiological activity is no longer too high.
 If an organic raw material is not composted sufficiently, then it is organically easily degradable.
 And at decomposition processes the soil is settling, much oxygen is used and harmful substances can release.
 At coir, the stability of the structure is mainly examined.
-And at bark, the measure of contamination of the wood and the cambium quantity.

 Mixing raw materials?